About Us

 Open Path Resources is a Minnesota based nonprofit that serves East African immigrant families and community-led centers by building their capacity to have greater influence upon public policies that affect their current and future interests.

-Michael Van Keulen, CoFounder/Partner
+Dr. Michael Van Keulen, CoFounder/Partner

 Imam Sharif A. Mohamed, CoFounder/Partner